raju2019/EmailService/README.md

 **Setup**
 1. git clone <the repository>
 2. mvn clean install
 3. mvn package && java -jar target/EmailChallenge-1.0-SNAPSHOT.jar
+4. Update your API keys and domain needed for the SendGrid and MailGun in  mailgun.properties and sendgrid.properties

 **Sample Request**